lpradovera/sipp_blog_post/load_testing.md

 SIPp does not understand audio in the way some other more high-level software does.
 It only speaks two protocols: SIP and RTP.
 The only way to have SIPp send audio is thus to replay a recorded packet capture of an RTP stream.
 That entails a series of difficulties, both at the capture and at the playback stage.

+The recommended tool for network traffic capture and analysis is [Wireshark](http://www.wireshark.org/).
+It is a invaluable application to use for any and all SIP and telephony diagnosis situations, so a good degree of familiarity with it is essential.

-To record an RTP PCAP stream, the recommended tool is [Wireshark](http://www.wireshark.org/).
-Run a capture during a SIP call, generating the needed audio on one of the call sides.
+To obtain a RTP PCAP, run a Wireshark capture during a SIP call, generating the needed audio on one of the call legs, usually the source side.
 Then, using ```ip.src == SRC_IP_ADDRESS and ip.dst == DST_IP_ADDRESS and rtp```, isolate the packets you want to save.
 Using File/Save and the Displayed filter, you can then create your .pcap file.

 Playback of PCAP files has to adhere to the RTP protocol rules.
 Since your packets have a Sequence and a Timestamp, they will only be accepted the first time they are played in a scenario, then silently discarded.
 The patch mentioned above in the installation steps gets around this by rewriting the Sequence number and updating the Timestamp for packets before they are sent.